wp-plugins/formidable/readme.txt

 == Changelog ==
 = 1.03.03 =
 * Fixed multiple submissions for pages with multiple forms
+* Added options to allow users other than admins to access Formidable
+* Added uninstall button
+* PRO: Added [frm-graph] shortcode for front-end graphical reports!
+Default values: `[frm-graph id=x include_js=1 colors="#EF8C08,#21759B,#1C9E05" bg_color="#FFFFFF" height=400 width=400]`.
+Show multiple fields with `[frm-graph id="x,y,z"]`
-* PRO: Added "value" parameter to the frm-stats shortcode for counting number of entries with specified value [frm-stats id=8 value="Hello" type=count]
+* PRO: Added "value" parameter to the frm-stats shortcode for counting number of entries with specified value `[frm-stats id=8 value="Hello" type=count]`
 * PRO: Added a field drop-down for searching specific fields on the entries page
-* PRO: Added option to allow users to edit any entry instead of only their own
+* PRO: Added option to allow users to edit any entry instead of only their own and other user-role options
+* PRO: Added calendar format option on the Formidable Settings page
+* PRO: Changed "entry_id" in the "display-frm-data" to accept multiple entry IDs. ex: `[display-frm-data id=x entry_id="34,35,36"]`
+* PRO: Added "equals" option to if statements. ex: `[if 283 equals=hello]show this if the field with id 283 equals hello[/if 283]`

 = 1.03.02 =
 * Fixed admin pagination to navigate correctly with the arrow
 * Fixed most Internet Explorer admin issues
-* PRO: Added option to only show certain fields in a shortcode [formidable id=x fields="field1,field2,field3"]
+* PRO: Added option to only show certain fields in a shortcode `[formidable id=x fields="field1,field2,field3"]`
-* PRO: Added a user_id parameter to the frm-stats shortcode to get only the averages and totals for that user [frm-stats id=8 user_id=19]
+* PRO: Added a user_id parameter to the frm-stats shortcode to get only the averages and totals for that user `[frm-stats id=8 user_id=19]`
 * PRO: Fixed custom display to correctly show a single entry for all users.
 * PRO: Fixed bug that prevented some of the dynamic default values from getting replaced if the was no value to replace it with
 * PRO: Fixed bug causing "Array" to be shown in the email notification if more than one check box was selected